Jasmineleigh/CS-3410-Semester-Project/README.md

 # CS-3410-Semester-Project
 # Problem 1:
 What is the distance from point A to point B?
-What is the fastest route, cheapest route, best route that considers both the cheapest and the fastest route?
+What is the fastest route based on time, distance, or both?

-Methods needed?
-  * Create a weighted graph of locations or airports (the weights could be price or distance)
+* Make a weighted graph where the weights are time and distance.
-  * findFastestRoute
-  * findCheapestRoute
-  * ........?
+* The graph in this problem is the Valdosta State Campus.
+* Outputs the fastest route for all of the possible parameters:
+* time, distance, or distance and time

 # Problem 2:
 Make our own version of Minimum Spanning Tree algorithm and compare it to Prim's or Kruskal's algorithm.
-  * Make methods based on powerpoints from lecture
-  * Make method that is the original Prim's or Kruskal's algorithm
+* Perform the inverse of Kruskal's Algorithm
-  * Make method(s) that are a modified version of the Prim's or Kruskal's algorithm
-  * Which is the slowest?
-  * Which is executed better? why?
-  * .........?

-Choose the method(s) you want to be responsible for, or add a method you think is needed to execute the problems.
+* Delete the larger edges first if it doesn't disconnect the graph.